Every Wrinkle Carries A Memory: An Integro-differential Bootstrap for Features in Cosmological Correlators: Model setup

 Let us begin by sketching the general background of our model and highlighting some of the salient features we shall be concerned with.
 We shall work within the extended framework of the EFT of inflation that incorporates a massive degree of freedom in addition to the Goldstone.

 \paragraph{Effective Field Theory of Inflation} As was explained in the introduction, the backdrop of our study is a quasi-single field \cite{Chen:2009zp} scenario in which the approximate shift symmetry of the Goldstone boson $\pi$ typically assumed in the EFT of inflation is explicitly broken\cite{Cheung:2007st, Flauger:2016idt, Behbahani:2011it, Senatore:2010wk}.
 For concreteness, we assume that the inflaton field is a canonical scalar interacting with an additional scalar field $\sigma$.
 The inflaton is assumed to be approximately massless while the scalar $\sigma$ is massive.
-In the unitary gauge (where $\pi=0$), the action of the system at leading order in derivatives and up to quadratic order in $\sigma$ and metric perturbations is given by\footnote{Notice that tadpole terms in $\sigma$ are not allowed.}
+In the unitary gauge (where $\pi=0$), the action of the system at leading order in derivatives and up to quadratic order in $\sigma$ and metric perturbations is given by